guruprakashj1/MobileApplicationDevelopment/04_Storage/03_SQLite/readme.md

-# Lecture Notes: Internal Storage in Android
+# Internal Storage in Android

 ## 1. Introduction to Internal Storage